Depth-Wise Attention (DWAtt): A Layer Fusion Method for Data-Efficient Classification: Motivation Hypothesis

-One may finetune the whole model (possibly infeasible), or use it as a feature extractor and train only a task-specific module.
+One could finetune the whole model (possibly infeasible), or use it as a feature extractor and train only a task-specific module.
 A commonly researched alternative is finding or introducing a subset of parameters specifically for finetuning \citep{adapters,BenZaken2022BitFitSP}.
-We test our proposed method as well as another highlighted method in different adaptation settings with multiple n-shot training sizes, max training steps, and tiers of availability of language data during pretraining.
+We test our proposed method and an alternative in different adaptation settings with multiple n-shot training sizes, max training steps, and tiers of availability of language data during pretraining.